For this week, please read 2 Samuel 15:1-17:14. This week is part two of three of the story of Absalom’s Rebellion.

 Hushai: (Ch.
 15:32-37)

 On his way to the Mount of Olives, David is informed that his most trusted advisor, Ahithophel, is a lead conspirator in Absalom’s rebellion.
 David loses not only his advisor, but Absalom gains the counsel of the man who has successfully advised David through the years.
-Have a conspirator this close to the throne had helped keep the conspiracy hidden.
+Having a conspirator this close to the throne had helped keep the conspiracy hidden.

 Absalom has a superior number of troops and the general support of the populous.
 David’s plan of escape and return depend upon Absalom making a mistake.
 Although Absalom is young and relatively inexperienced, the addition of Ahithophel to his court of advisors reduces Absalom’s opportunity to err.